oalders/www-olafalders-dot-com/content/posts/2021-11-18-detective-work-with-perlimports.md

   - Perl
   - Programming
   - perlimports
+summary: "I was working on some Perl code which included a function whose origin was not obvious.
+Here's how I used [perlimports](https://metacpan.org/pod/perlimports) to figure it out."
 ---
 Today I was working on a test which uses [Test::WWW::Mechanize](https://metacpan.org/pod/Test::WWW::Mechanize).
 I was looking at the source of the `text_contains` method, which currently looks like: